judyboon/blog/_posts/2017-07-15-the-bridge-between-DNN-HMM.markdown

 \cdots, c_T)$.
 We could train a neural network to approximate $p(c_t |
 f_t)$.
 For example we could fit a convolutional network with certain loss function using back propagation algorithms.
 Once the mapping from
-$f_t$ to $c_t$ is trained, we use the output of from the trained DNN as the latent state estimate for a testing sequence.
+$f_t$ to $c_t$ is trained, we use the output of the trained DNN as the latent state estimate for a testing sequence.
 According to Bayes's law, we have

 $$ p(f_t | x_t) = \frac{p(x_t | f_t) * p(f_t)}{p(x_t)}. $$